for the Gnome2 file-manager

 Here is an image with a couple of comment lines.

-If you get stuck on a Nautilus problem and are having trouble finding solutions in thousands of Google 'hits', you might try a search on the Ubuntu forums.
+If you get stuck on a Nautilus problem, you might try a search on the Ubuntu forums.

 To return to a previously visited web page, click on the